 The following sites are popular with children and young adults.
 However, extremists and other harmful actors and predators seek to exploit these sites to prey on vulnerable people.
-Targeting can take the form of one-onone grooming or through the spreading of propaganda.
-If your child uses one of the following sites, talk with them about the fundamentals of internet safety and how to spot extremist activity.
+Targeting can take the form of one-onone grooming or as a place to spread propaganda.
+If your child uses one of the following sites, talk with them about the fundamentals of internet safety and how to spot

-- Reddit
+- Facebook

 - Twitter

-- Discord • iFunny • Twitch

-- Instagram Teamspeak
+- Instagram

+- Tik Tok

 - (via Steam, Xbox, PS4)

-- Tik Tok • YouTube
+- Mine • BitC

+- Riot

-- VKontake (VK)
+- Rock